shakilmith/documentation/frontend/react/react-list/index.md

 # React List

-When we have large set of data to render we can use array of javascript to store those data in a variable then use javascript map (sometimes foreach loop) method to iterate over them.
-In this example we will see how to render collection of data using javascript map method in a simple react application.
+When we have large set of data to render we can use array of JavaScript to store those data in a variable then use JavaScript map (also used foreach loop) method to iterate over them.
+In this example we will see how to render collection of data using JavaScript map method in a simple react application.

-**Attention:** Make sure, you have already react application bootstrapped to check this demo.
+**Attention:** Make sure, you have already react application bootstrapped.

-Tutorial: //create your first react application.

 **app.js**